-Henry Home: Henry is a home for five individuals.
+Henry Home : Henry is a home for five individuals.
 The home is wheelchair accessible and has a wheelchair accessible van.
 The home is equipped with a Wispa lift system and the shower and bath have chair lifts.
 Many activities are planned within the home and in the community.

 Hillside Home: Hillside is an apartment suite.
-It is home to a married couple.
+It is has room for two individuals.
 The suite is designed to accommodate wheelchairs and many adaptations have been made for easy mobility and to ensure safety.
-Support is provided to the couple to assist them with their daily routines while respecting their privacy as a couple.
+Support is provided to each individual to assist them with their daily routines.